hmy88cc/EnterpriseRAG---AI-Powered-Q-A-System-for-Corporate-Document-Analysis/README_en.md

 ### Use Case 2: Patent Technology Query

 ```
-User Query: "What is the core technical solution of the ECMO oxygenator?"
+User Query: "What is the core technical solution of the aortic stent?"

 System Response:
 - Retrieves relevant patent documents